Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Extremes of weather do not happen all that often in Halifax, Nova Scotia but climate change definitely helps to play a part in the increased risk of flooding, particularly for those living near the water.

 July is the hottest month in Halifax with an average temperature of 19°C( 65°F) (but feels much warmer) and the coldest is January at –6°C ( 22°F ) with the most daily sunshine hours at 9 in July.
 The wettest month is November with an average of 100mm of rain.
+If you’re moving to Halifax, you’ll experience the full range of weather and seasons, which makes the city’s climate a unique and interesting aspect to consider.

 A screenshot of a cell phone